jamiewilbraham/azure-docs/articles/cognitive-services/authentication.md

 ## Prerequisites

-Before you make a request, you need an Azure account and an Azure Cognitive Services subscription.
+Before you make a request, you need an Azure account and an Azure Cognitive Research Technologies subscription.
 If you already have an account, go ahead and skip to the next section.
-If you don't have an account, we have a guide to get you set up in minutes: [Create a Cognitive Services account for Azure](cognitive-services-apis-create-account.md).
+If you don't have an account, we have a guide to get you set up in minutes: [Create a Cognitive Research Technologies account for Azure](cognitive-services-apis-create-account.md).

 You can get your subscription key from the [Azure portal](cognitive-services-apis-create-account.md#get-the-keys-for-your-resource) after creating your account, or activating a [free trial](https://azure.microsoft.com/try/cognitive-services/my-apis).

 ## Authentication headers

-Let's quickly review the authentication headers available for use with Azure Cognitive Services.
+Let's quickly review the authentication headers available for use with Azure Cognitive Research Technologies.

 | Header | Description |
 |--------|-------------|